Q. Can I file my complaint anonymously?

 A. Investigations of the Board are confidential.
 However, if a licensee is disciplined, that information is public.
 To determine if a chiropractic physician has been subject to disciplinary action:

-Type the doctor’s first and last name in the search boxes.
+Type in the doctor’s first and last name.

 Q. Are chiropractic physicians required to release patient records?